SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

                          [--separate-deflate] [--waitjob WAITJOB] [-q]
                          DESC_FILE RESULTS_DIR

-    Prepare, execute, and gather the results from a Salish Sea NEMO-3.6 run described in DESC_FILE.
+    Prepare, execute, and gather the results from a SalishSeaCast NEMO run described in DESC_FILE.
 The results files from the run are gathered in RESULTS_DIR.
     If RESULTS_DIR does not exist it will be created.